-Mind-body therapies majors often go into careers where salaries can range from $45,000 to $122,000.
+Average salaries range from $44,580 to $122,320 (25th to 75th percentile) for careers related to mind-body therapies.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

-Amount of Education Required for Movement & Mind-Body Therapies Major Jobs
+Amount of Education Required for Careers Related to Movement & Mind-Body Therapies

 Some careers associated with mind-body therapies require an advanced degree while some may not even require a bachelor’s.
-In general, the more advanced your degree the more career options will open up to you.
-However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.
+Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 |Some College Courses||6.7%|